 |Bedrooms||Sale price||Weekly rent||Yield|

-This is much lower than the London average.
-Most (or all!) of the investment return will be due to capital growth (see below) and therefore could be highly speculative.
+This is around average for London.
+A large part of the overall investment return will be due to capital growth (see below) rather than rental income.

 |Area||Price per ft2||Price per m2|

 We've calculated the annual growth in house prices for each street in South Bank, over the last 5 years.
 The best and worst performing streets are listed below.

 A £100,000 property bought on Whittlesey Street 5 years ago would now be worth £219,227 (17% growth per year).